hollowstrawberry/crab-cogs/README.md

 ![demonstration](https://i.imgur.com/EDJybmH.png)

-### Minigames
+### 🕹️ Minigames

-Features **Connect 4** and **Tic-Tac-Toe**, which you can play against the bot or your friends.
-Only one game may be active per channel, but it works in threads, and inactive games may be ended by any user.
+Features **Connect 4** and **Tic-Tac-Toe**, which you can play against your friends or the bot itself.
+Only one game may be active per channel, but it works in threads.

 ![demonstration](https://i.imgur.com/llfbOG6.png)